 One of the most beautiful views will be the Bosco Selva, the “green heart” of the area and a rare example of the vast oak forest that once covered the entire surrounding area.
 Continuing towards Martina Franca, among the high dry stone walls typical of this area and the wide pastures that preserve ancient Trulli, you will climb to Monte San Martino to reach the elegant old town, a splendid example of Puglia Baroque art.

 Return to Alberobello for overnight by public transports (train or bus-about 20min).

 Day 6 – 18 Oct.
 The Park of Rock Churches (11km, +320m -320m)

-After breakfast a private transfer (about 1hr10min) to the surroundings of Matera.
+After breakfast you will transfer (about 1hr10min) to the surroundings of Matera.
 Hiking down and up the ravine and coming up to Murgia Timone, inside the Natural Park Chiese Rupestri (Rock Churches) of Matera.
-Today’s route will take us along an enchanting panoramic trail, rich in naturalistic and stunning views over the Sassi, in frescoes and cave churches.
+Today’s route will take us along an enchanting panoramic trail, where we will havestunning views over the Sassi, and see frescoes and cave churches.

 Overnight in the beautiful Matera.